 Focus on typography

 Selecting the font type and size is a struggle that most designers face in the initial stage.
-If your logo design has text inside or covering a part of your logo or simply serves as a tagline either way you need to look carefully while deciding on the font type and size.
+If your logo design has text inside or covering a part of your logo or simply serves as a tagline.
+Either way, you need to look carefully while deciding on the font type and size.
 The good practice is to test the font types and check what works best before finalizing the one.
 There are three simple points that will help you out in choosing the font that best complements your logo design.

 Outperform the competitors

-With the changing digital landscape it has become crucial for brands to get an edge over their competition with artistic visual design.
-Being an avid designer you must figure out aspects that differentiates the style you are opting for your design.
+With the changing digital landscape, it has become crucial for brands to get an edge over their competition with artistic visual design.
+Being an avid designer you must figure out aspects that differentiate the style you are opting for your design.
 So, the question arises how can you be different?
-Simply by breaking the rules of what is considered to be traditional and challenge the design process by implementing futuristic approach to your work.
+Simply by breaking the rules of what is considered to be traditional and challenge the design process by implementing a futuristic approach to your work.
 Check out the latest trends, research in-depth about your audience and what works best for them and then come up with a design that exactly matches their brand persona.
 Experience different color combinations, design styles until you find the one that will make you feel satisfied.

 Implement K.I.S.S (Keep it simple, stupid) principle

-Simplicity is the key to a great yet recognizable logo design.
+Simplicity is the key to great yet recognizable logo design.
 For instance, the Nike swoosh is one amazing masterpiece of how a simple logo has the tendency to become the most popular globally.
 You can implement the K.I.S.S rule throughout the design work to come up with a logo that is visually attractive yet depicts minimalism.
 However, when you begin with your sketches you often find that you start off with the most complicated design and end up with a simple design.
 As you eradicate all those unnecessary elements that are just making the logo complex the simplicity of the design reflects best.